-Keep the page clean.
 The information on the thank you page should be arranged well so there isn’t too much blank space.
 At the same time, it should all serve a purpose: remember, you don’t need to have the best products or the biggest deals.
 Simple and clever content goes a long way.

 Selling doesn’t stop, especially if the customer is still on your website.
 Therefore, you can take advantage of those few minutes before they click off the thank you page.

 You can upsell by recommending products that your customers had shown interest in previously but didn’t purchase.
 This can get them to change their mind and buy them.

 Displaying related items is also a great way of selling on the thank you page.
 For example, if a customer buys a PlayStation from you then you can suggest they also get games by telling them the games go perfectly with the PlayStation they’ve bought.